whipper-team/whipper/README.md

 Without `WHIPPER_LOGFILE` set, logging messages will go to stderr. `WHIPPER_DEBUG` accepts a string of the [default python logging levels](https://docs.python.org/3/library/logging.html#logging-levels).

+_If you can, please try to help to solve [THIS issue](https://github.com/rocky/libcdio-paranoia/issues/14) which also has an [open bounty](https://www.bountysource.com/issues/60536098-incorrectly-fetches-track-length-with-certain-offsets) on Bountysource._

 ## Credits

 Thanks to: